IBM-Cloud/docs/services/mobileaccess/app-monitoring-logger.md

 # Enabling, configuring and using Logger
 {: #enable-logger}

-The {{site.data.keyword.amashort}} Client SDK provides a logging framework that is similar to other log frameworks that you might be familiar with, such as `java.util.logging` or `log4j`.
+The {{site.data.keyword.amashort}} client SDK provides a logging framework that is similar to other log frameworks that you might be familiar with, such as `java.util.logging` or `log4j`.
 The logging framework supports multiple per-package logger instances, different log levels, capturing of stack traces for an application crash and more.

 You can also configure the logged data to be persisted to a local store, which can be sent to the {{site.data.keyword.amashort}} service on demand.

-The {{site.data.keyword.amashort}} Client SDK logging framework supports the following log levels, listed from least to most verbose, with recommended use guidelines:
+The {{site.data.keyword.amashort}} client SDK logging framework supports the following log levels, listed from least to most verbose, with recommended use guidelines:

 * `FATAL` - Use for unrecoverable crashes or hangs.
 The FATAL level is reserved for logging unrecoverable errors, which appear to users as an application crash.
 * `ERROR` - Use for unexpected exceptions or unexpected network protocol errors.